grplyler/raylib-articles/README.md

 With all these different APIs, abstraction layers are starting to pop up.
 In fact, Google develops such an API thats present in all Chromium based browsers called ANGLE.
 It provides a compliant OpenGL ES 2.0 frontend with backends to all the major native graphics APIs.

 > In short, you can get HUGE speed boosts when using Metal through ANGLE on MacOS platforms.
-Usually double, tripple, or even more the framerate of OpenGL powered solutions.
+Usually double, tipple, or even more the framerate of OpenGL powered solutions.

 ## 3. Quickstart (Short Version Using ANGLE from your Browser)